quebecCyb/t9/README.md

 Levenshtein Damerau distance is used to compare probabilities of different text changes.
 Additionally, other simpler NLP algorithms are employed.

+Tests are on the screen below (i used Italian language)

 ![Application Screenshot](screenshots/test1.png)